crymscom/srganalytics-ios/docs/README.md

   * `SRGLogger`: The framework used for internal logging.
   * `TCCore`: The core TagCommander framework.
   * `TCSDK`: The main TagCommander SDK framework.
-* If you use our [SRG Media Player library](https://github.com/SRGSSR/SRGMediaPlayer-iOS) and want automatic media consumption tracking as well, add the following frameworks to your project:
+* If you use our [SRG Media Player library](https://github.com/SRGSSR/SRGMediaPlayer-iOS) and want automatic media consumption tracking as well, add the following frameworks to your target:
   * `ComScore`: comScore framework.
   * `libextobjc`: A utility framework.
   * `MAKVONotificationCenter`: A safe KVO framework.